Skeptical Inquirer: Focus

+Reception and influence

+Science communicator Neil deGrasse Tyson said Skeptical Inquirer is his favorite magazine and it tells him what people are currently "misthinking" about.
+In his 2017 book, Bill Nye recommended S.I. to his readers as a magazine that "promote[s] the aggressive form of critical thinking needed to immunize us to fakery".
+Eric Zorn wrote that S.I. "remains a favorite of those of us who can, in fact, handle the truth".

 Several notable skeptics have described the magazine as influential to the early stages of their development as scientific skeptics.
-In 1995, Perry DeAngelis and Steven Novella were friends that played Dungeons and Dragons together until DeAngelis noticed a Skeptical Inquirer magazine on the table in Novella's condo.
+In 1995, Perry DeAngelis and Steven Novella were friends who played Dungeons & Dragons together until DeAngelis noticed a Skeptical Inquirer magazine on the table in Novella's condo.
 DeAngelis, also an avid reader of the magazine, pointed out the back page to Novella and said "What is missing?"
 DeAngelis stated that what was missing was a Connecticut skeptic group, he said "we should do this" to which Novella agreed.
 They started the New England Skeptical Society and eventually the Skeptic's Guide to the Universe (SGU) podcast.

 Writing for Scientific American, Douglas Hofstadter asked the question, why would Skeptical Inquirer succeed when the only people who read it are people who do not believe in the paranormal?
 The answer, he says, lies in the back of the magazine in the "Letters to the Editor" section.
 "Many people write in to say how vital the magazine has been to them, their friends and their students.
 High school teachers are among the most frequent writers of thank-you notes to the magazine's editors, but I have also seen enthusiastic letters from members of the clergy, radio talk-show hosts and people in many other professions."